RIMikeC/aws204network-terraform/README.md

-Modules are stored in this repo and may be used in service repos to deploy code.
+This repository stores the terrraform for the 10.204/12 network.

 ### Guidance material

 - Hashicorp's [best practices](https://github.com/hashicorp/best-practices/tree/master/terraform)

-- Hashicorps reccommendation on how to manage [multiple environments ](https://atlas.hashicorp.com/help/intro/use-cases/multiple-environments)

 - Organisation Module Hirarchy [here](https://github.com/hashicorp/terraform/issues/3838)

 ### Repo layout
-- The modules folder contains reused modules
+- The modules folder contains the reuseable code that defines resources
-- The providers folder contains environment specific terraform code that should only contain modules if used more than once.
+- The providers folder contains the code that calls the modules, using variables to differentiate between enviroments and projects

 ### How to